DanWahlin/angular-architecture/README.md

 1. Cloning - Run the project in the `cloning` folder
 1. Input/Output Properties - Run the project in the `input-output-demo` project
 1. Shared Library - Run the project in the `shared-library-example` project
-1. State Management - Open the `state-management` folder and run the NgRx, ngrx-data, or Observable Store projects
+1. State Management - Open the `state-management` folder and run any of he demos:
+   - DIY Store - Start here with a simple "do it yourself" store with subjects and observables
+   - NgRx
+   - ngrx-data
+   - Observable Store

 ## The Angular JumpStart Application